The view down the Giant Steps in Paradise Valley

 Lake Annette to Paradise Valley hike

 If you take the right trail – which is what we did – you’ll descend to cross a bridged creek.
-Then follow a trail through pretty larch-filled woods to reach the campground, 1.9 km from the intersection.
+Then follow a trail through pretty larch-filled woods to reach the Paradise Valley campground, 1.9 km from the intersection.
 The campground is 200 m past the turnoff to the Giant Steps.

-Option to hike to Sentinel Pass
+Option to hike to Sentinel Pass and Horseshoe Meadows

 Another option adds 1.7 easy kilometres.
 From the intersection to the Sentinel Pass trail continue on a loop trail for 1.3 km, heading west to get a taste of Horseshoe Meadows.
 It meets up with the main trail 800 m southwest of the campground.
 In July, it’s buggy, but this would be a pleasant diversion come mid-August or September.